ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 -    `id` — server_id in quorum
 -    `hostname` — hostname where this server placed
--    `port` — port where this server listen for connections
+-    `port` — port where this server listens for connections

 Examples of configuration for quorum with three nodes can be found in [integration tests](https://github.com/ClickHouse/ClickHouse/tree/master/tests/integration) with `test_keeper_` prefix.
 Example configuration for server #1: